mia-platform/documentation/docs/fast_data/advanced.md

 - *name* `type`, *order* `ASCENDENT`
 - *name* `identifier`, *order* `ASCENDENT`

 After that, you need to set your collection as the one to be used by the Real-Time Updater.
-To do that, go to the `Advanced` section of the `Design` area in Console, open `fast-data` from menù and open the `projections.json` file.
+To do that, go to the `Advanced` section of the `Design` area in Console, open `fast-data` from menu and open the `projections.json` file.
 Here, you should write a configuration object:

 ```json